Takenoko3333/ComfyUI-Rife-Tensorrt/readme.md

 ---

+⭐About this Repository

+This is a modified version forked from ComfyUI Rife TensorRT, primarily optimized for easy implementation on the RTX 4000 series.<br>
+Additionally, it describes the installation procedures for both the venv version and the portable version.

 ## ⏱️ Performance

 _Note: The following results were benchmarked on FP16 engines inside ComfyUI, using 2000 frames consisting of 2 alternating similar frames, averaged 2-3 times_